ysoheilifar/Mikrotik-Check-Update-Script/README.md

  :local TelegramBotToken "your-telegram-bot-token"
  :local TelegramChatID "your-telegram-chatid";
  ```
- 4. Run the script and enjoy it :hand
+ 4. Run the script and enjoy it :ok_hand: